Learn how to start a bullet journal and really take control of your life.

 I use my bullet journal to stay focused and on the right path to achieve my goals, not as a record of what I’ve done.
 But that’s me.
 Your needs will be specific to you.
 Sometimes, it takes a bit of trial and error to figure this out which is why it’s worth grabbing a cheap notebook to get started.

-Once you’ve got the basics sorted, you can start working on other pages that could be useful, like birthdays or favourite quotes.
+Once you’ve got the basics sorted, you can start working on other pages that could be useful, like birthdays or favorite quotes.

 You can create spaces for grocery lists (using a Post It Note) or wish lists or fitness and diet tracking.
 The possibilities truly are endless.